NachoSEO/NachoSEO/README.md

 ### 👋 Hi there, I'm Nacho

-My name is Nacho Mascort and I'm a Technical Search Engine Optimizer (SEO + Product + Dev) doing some cool stuff at Softonic International.
+My name is Nacho Mascort and I'm a Technical Search Engine Optimizer (SEO + Product + Dev + Data Analysis) doing some cool stuff at Softonic International.
 I love anything related with Technology and the Internet (specially SEO and development).

 ### 🛠️ My personal stack
 - JavaScript